braveg1rl/promised-builtins/README.md

     deferredKeywordsField.resolve("promises, deferreds, builtins, javascript, asynchronous") new PromisedString deferredKeywordsField

-# We play dumb and act like this is sync code,
+# We play dumb and act like this is synchronous code,
-# like the objects in play are actual builtins.
+# and like the objects in play are actual builtins.
 keywordsField = getKeywords()
 keywords = keywordsField.split ", "
 keywords.forEach (keyword) -> console.log keyword # works